Sensu Go release notes

 5.0.0 release notes

 December 5, 2018 — We’re excited to announce the general availability release of Sensu Go!
-Sensu Go is the free and open source monitoring event pipeline, written in Go and designed for container-based and hybrid-cloud infrastructures.
+Sensu Go is the flexible monitoring event pipeline, written in Go and designed for container-based and hybrid-cloud infrastructures.
 Check out the Sensu blog for more information about Sensu Go and version 5.0.

 For a complete list of changes from Beta 8-1, see the Sensu Go changelog.
 Going forward, this page will be the official home for the Sensu Go changelog and release notes.